There are so many fun, simple, beautiful things we can do with our families to celebrate the real meaning of Easter.

 Saturday (the day Jesus was resting in Heaven) is for the Easter Bunny and egg hunts and all that fun stuff.
 We usually have a neighborhood egg hunt on Saturday morning.

-The kids and I make simple fliers and take them around to all the neighbors plus send out some emails.
+The kids and I make simple fliers and take them around to all the neighbors plus send out some emails and/or create a Facebook event.
 We ask that every child bring 10 plastic eggs filled with candy or stickers or other prizes.
 Usually someone does a few “money” eggs with quarters and one time even a dollar (that was a big hit!).

-When everyone arrives for the hunt, the other moms and I keep the kids engaged in some games inside (“duck, duck, goose” becomes “egg, egg, bunny”) while the dads hide the eggs in a clearly defined area (usually 3-4 front yards in a row).
-Then we sent out the little kids first for eggs followed by the medium kids then the big kids.
+When everyone arrives for the hunt, some of the other parents and I keep the kids engaged in some games inside (“duck, duck, goose” becomes “egg, egg, chick”) whilesome parents and teenagers hide the eggs in a clearly defined area (usually 3-4 front yards in a row).
+Then we send out the little kids first for eggs followed by the medium kids then the big kids.

 At the end, we give a prize to the child who found the most eggs then we usually divide up all the eggs somewhat evenly and hang out with the neighbors eating candy for a while.
 We make deviled eggs for lunch and eat more candy.
 It’s a fun day.